 State whether an inductive (e.g. grounded) or deductive (e.g. hypothesis testing / theoretical framework) approach to the analysis has been taken (8.5)

-- O Should be reported for all organisational case studies - Should be reported for the following type of organisational case study:
+- Should be reported for all organisational case studies - Should be reported for the following type of organisational case study: - O Does not need to be reported

 Present raw data (including illustrative quotes) where necessary (8.5)